The Vintage Jewelry Trend

 It is actually quite simple and mixed up all the time.
 Antique jewelry is over 100 years old and vintage jewelry is between 50 and 100 years old.
 If you own a vintage piece and carry it on for several years, it could turn in to antique jewelry when passed over generations, ain’t that fascinating!

 At Royal Coster Diamonds we have a great variety of jewelry and we can make sure to find what you wish for.
-We have quite some vintage-inspired designs.
+If you got excited about the vintage jewelry trend, then we have quite some vintage-inspired designs.
 Besides that, we offer a collection of pearl jewelry as well.
 We have another collection dedicated to all the royals that visited us over the years past since 1840, this collection is called the Empress Collection.
 There are a lot of vintage-inspired designs in this collection, we’ve worked with quite some floral designs there.
 Have a look at our website or contact one of our diamond consultants and they will help you find the right piece!
 Below I will highlight some vintage-inspired pieces.

 Pearl and diamond earrings from our collection at Royal Coster Diamonds.